silverwind/updates/README.md

   <img src="https://i.imgur.com/jBjNoKO.png"/>
 </p>

-`updates` is a lightweight CLI tool that checks for npm dependency updates and optionally automatically updates `package.json`.
-Unlike other similar tools, it has no dependency on any package manager but instead works directly with the npm registry.
+`updates` is a lightweight tool that checks for npm dependency updates and optionally updates `package.json`.
+It talks directly to the npm registry and is usually able to find all updates in under a second.

 ## Install